Thermodynamic Phase Transitions and Quantum Entropy Corrections in the Simpson-Visser Regular Black Hole: Quantum Entropy Corrections from the Tunneling Formalism

 \paragraph{The Higher-Order Correction and the Role of \texorpdfstring{$a$}{a}.} The third term, proportional to $\beta_2$, is the next subleading correction.
 It has a highly non-trivial dependence on $a$, scaling as $1/a^2$.
 This implies that for very small values of $a$ (i.e., for black holes that are very close to the singular Schwarzschild limit), this correction term can become very large.
 It highlights the role of $a$ as a physical regulator not just for the geometry, but for the convergence of the quantum thermodynamic description itself.\\

 \paragraph{Implications for the Black Hole Final State.} The complete expression for entropy, combined with our finding of a stable thermodynamic phase in Section III, provides a picture of the end-stage of black hole evaporation.
 As the black hole evaporates and its mass $m$ decreases, it eventually approaches the stable regime ($m < a/\sqrt{2}$).
 The evaporation would then as a result slows down and eventually cease, leaving an extremal remnant.
-As $m$ decreases and the system approaches the extremal condition $a=2m$, the semiclassical area term vanishes while the leading correction yields a finite logarithmic contribution,
+As the mass $m$ decreases toward the extremal condition $m = a/2$, the black hole approaches a zero-entropy state.
+Consequently, the entropy derived via the tunneling formalism vanishes:

-This is quite interesting result: the final state is a zero-temperature, zero-area-law object whose entropy is purely logarithmic, a non-zero value determined entirely by the quantum gravity scale $a$ and the leading quantum correction coefficient $\beta_1$.
-This may offer a potential resolution to the information loss paradox, as the information is not lost in a singularity but is encoded in the microstates of this stable, non-singular remnant.
-This indicates that the limiting geometry is a zero-temperature, curvature-regular configuration with a non-zero logarithmic entropy set by the scale $a$.